Vladchenko/WeatherForecast/app/src/main/java/com/example/weatherforecast/WeatherForecast Readme.txt

 API for the project - https://openweathermap.org/current
 Test request on a following link - http://api.openweathermap.org/data/2.5/weather?q=Kazan&appid=a8f0e797059b7959399040200fd43231

-Autocompletetextview example taken from https://www.devbitsandbytes.com/jetpack-compose-a-simple-opiniated-autocompletetextview/
+Autocompletetextview code sample taken from https://www.devbitsandbytes.com/jetpack-compose-a-simple-opiniated-autocompletetextview/

 JSON data to data-class conversion - https://app.quicktype.io/

-Running a saving for a forecast and a chosen city in separate corotines instead of one, drastically shortened these operations.
+Running a saving for a forecast and a chosen city in separate coroutines instead of one, drastically shortened these operations.
 From 200-150ms to 3-1 msec.
 Measured using val time = measureTimeMillis { ...code to measure... }

 TODO:
+    - Implement WorkManager for it could download weather forecast data periodically, say 30min.
+    - defineChosenCityLocation method should be moved out of ChosenCityLocalDataSourceImpl, since ChosenCityLocalDataSourceImpl has 2 responsibilities and that breaks S in SOLID
+    - !
+Create custom widget in Jetpack Compose, since it interviewers ask this technology
+    - !
+IMHO, local and remote forecasts is not a good approach - they should be joined.
+    And have a sealed classes for a result - smth like Remote<Model>, Local<Model>
+    - !
+Extract DI network module from current one
     - When loaded remotely and no forecast in DB, an error is shown during this time.
     - Add a ? picture for a case when a weather type image is not defined
     - Work out a case, when city not defined for first app running